mnizol/ormpy/README.md

 [sphinx](http://sphinx-doc.org/man/sphinx-apidoc.html).

 ## Unit Tests
-The test subdirectory contains a suite of unit tests and test data.
+The [./test](./test) subdirectory contains a suite of unit tests and test data.
 You can run all tests in the test suite via the [run_tests](./run_tests) script.
 This script requires [nosetests](https://nose.readthedocs.org/en/latest/) and [coverage.py](http://nedbatchelder.com/code/coverage/).